Game Over (2019 film): Plot

 Remembering her trauma and Reena's words, Swapna awakes again from the nightmare with her last life remaining, only one tattoo.
-She struggles for a bit but doesn't switch the light on this time, finally overcoming her fear of darkness in the process and not bringing her awareness to the killers's attention, who had just beheaded the security guard.
-They take their positions at their own pace, one outside the front door, one outside her room window and one going to the terrace.
+She struggles for a bit but doesn't switch the light on this time, overcoming her fear of darkness in the process and not bringing her awareness to the killers's attention, who had just beheaded the security guard.
+The three men take their positions at their own pace, one outside the front door, one outside Swapna's room window and one going to the terrace.
 During this extra time, Swapna, this time more calm, calls the police and then plans with Kalamma on how to counter the situation.
-She then switches off the light of the whole house, which stops the killer outside her front door to record anything inside, confusing him.
+She switches off the light of the whole house, which stops the killer outside her front door from recording anything inside, confusing him.
 She and Kalamma then manage to burn the other killer outside her room window to death, just as the police arrive.
-But, the killer on the terrace pushes Kalamma down the stairs, severely injuring her, while the two officers are killed by the killer outside the front door.
-Now in the living room, he targets Swapna, who had come to Kalamma's help lying on the bottom of the stairs, who, even in that condition, distracts the killer by stabbing him in the foot with a knife and give Swapna the hint, who takes out the footrest of her wheelchair and hits him on the head multiple times, killing him too.
+However, the killer on the terrace pushes Kalamma down the stairs, severely injuring her, while the two officers are killed by the killer outside the front door.
+Now in the living room, he targets Swapna, who had come to Kalamma's aid.
+Kalamma manages to distract the killer by stabbing him in the foot with a knife and give Swapna the hint, who takes out the footrest of her wheelchair and hits him on the head multiple times, killing him too.
 The third killer on the terrace now comes down and Swapna quickly drags herself to her room but the killer enters after her and shuts the door behind.
 He records Swapna with the video camera while holding a machete to her neck, but she is able to stab him in his neck with a broken piece of glass.
-Finally, with all the killers dead and Kalamma still alive, Swapna is overwhelmed with emotions just as the fireworks are set off in the sky for a new year.
+With all the killers now dead and Kalamma still alive, Swapna is overwhelmed with emotions just as the fireworks are set off in the sky for a new year.